 Life Lessons- So this one is sometimes a hard one for students to grasp, but it is an important one.
 Often, and more than we care to admit, we don’t always win in life.
 I’m sure you have students like I do that can’t stand losing.
 They cry and maybe even throw a small tantrum especially if they are playing with a sibling.
 It drives me nuts but I don’t think that means games shouldn’t be played because of it.
 Instead, there are lessons to be learned when we lose a game.
 Turn those unfortunate times into a teaching moment.

-Now that we know the big benefits of playing games, I thought I would share a some of my favorite resources for games!
+Now that we know the big benefits of playing games, I thought I would share some of my favorite resources for games!
 One can never have too many options!

 TCW Resources– Otherwise known as Three Cranky Women or should we say, creative women?
 Published by Kjos, these games are always a sure hit with students!
 If you ever go to conferences, you may have even been lucky enough to play one of their games with Charlene or seen her present!
 She is so fun!

-Keys to Imagination– Michelle Sisler and Sally Ritchie collaborated together and made Whirligig games available on the site!
+Keys to Imagination– (affiliate link) Michelle Sisler and Sally Ritchie collaborated together and made Whirligig games available on the site!
 I think I have most all of the Whirligig games.
 Many can be played one on one as well as groups.
 Also to join the Keys to Imagination team is Karen Koch from Music Educator Marketplace.
 The marketplace has various games from many creative teachers.

 TpT Music Crew– this is a group of 30 fantastic music teachers, of which I am honored to be a part of, who create all sorts of digital music resources including games.